Apple’s pushed an iOS 14.7.1 update to the iPhone XR and the software has the potential to help, or hurt, your device’s performance.

 The current list of problems includes some of the usual suspects: abnormal battery drain, crashes, connectivity issues, issues with Widgets, UI lag, Wi-Fi problems, issues with first and third-party apps, issues with Face ID, and Exchange issues.
 That’s just a taste.

-If you move your iPhone XR to iOS 14.6, and you don’t like the performance, you can try downgrading your phone’s software.
+If you move your iPhone XR to iOS 14.7.1, and you don’t like its performance, note that you can no longer downgrade your phone’s software.

 If you’re unfamiliar with the downgrade process, take a look at our guide.

-The iPhone XR’s iOS 14.6 update has a batch of new features on board.
-The list includes support for Apple Card Family, upgrades to the Podcasts app, and enhancements for AirTag users.
+If you skipped Apple’s iOS 14.6 update, iOS 14.7.1 brings its new features to your iPhone XR. iOS 14.7 included support for Apple Card Family, upgrades to the Podcasts app, and enhancements for AirTag users.

-iOS 14.6 also includes bug fixes and 30+ security patches to help protect your iPhone XR.
+iOS 14.6 also brought bug fixes and 30+ security patches to help protect your iPhone XR.
 If you’re interested in the details, check out our guide.

 iOS 14.5.1 fixed for an issue with App Tracking Transparency where some users who previously disabled Allow Apps to Request to Track in Settings may not receive prompts from apps after re-enabling it.